sparrowcode/sparrowcode.io-content/en/tutorials/tipkit.md

    }
 ```

 The `Popover` prompts always have an arrow, but the direction of the arrow may be different from what you specify.
-In UIKit the direction of the arrow cannot be selected.
+In UIKit, the direction of the arrow cannot be selected.

 ![Pop-up `Popover` tips with arrows](https://cdn.sparrowcode.io/tutorials/tipkit/popover.png?v=4)